thomas-lehmann-private/Invoke-Tasks/README.md

 # Invoke-Tasks
 Powershell based task processing.
 You do not require another module.

+## Feature summary

+ - Running tasks in given order
+ - Each task can have one dependency that runs first
+ - Capturing multiple output by defining named regexes written into a `captured.json`
+ - Tasks can be tagged allowing to filter for tasks
+ - Tasks can be skipped
+ - Tools output can be hidden
+ - Task data (hashtable) can be shared accross all tasks
+ - Performance output for each individual task

 ## Quickstart

 Simply define a **tasks.ps1** with following content: